BirdeeHub/ExampleKotlinPluginLoader/README.md

 Basically, I know that you cannot be holding any remaining references to the class.

-But I thought I removed them all.
+But I thought I removed them all....

 Is the way I wrote my custom class loader in PluginLoader preventing it from being garbage collected somehow?